The Enduring Legacy of Celtic Stone Monuments

 Warriors in Celtic Society: Status, Cult, and Commemoration

 To understand why Celtic stone monuments so often feature warriors, one must appreciate the central role of the warrior in Celtic culture.
 Ancient writers like Poseidonius, Diodorus Siculus, and Julius Caesar describe a society where warfare, personal valor, and individual feats of arms were glorified.
 The warrior was not merely a soldier but a figure of sacred charisma, often bound to a chieftain or king through clientship.
 Heroic deeds in battle could elevate a warrior to near-mythical status, and death in combat was considered honorable, opening the path to a blessed afterlife.
+The Celtic concept of the afterlife was not a passive existence but a continuation of the warrior's earthly pursuits, complete with feasting, fighting, and the pursuit of glory.

 The Celts practiced headhunting as a central rite: taking the head of a defeated enemy was believed to capture their soul and power.
 Stone monuments often feature carvings of severed heads, either held by a warrior or displayed as trophies.
 The sanctuary of Roquepertuse in southern France had a portico with niches for human skulls, and its stone pillars were carved with warrior figures and heads.
-This practice directly intersects with stone commemoration: the stone itself could become a permanent repository for the spiritual power of the warrior’s head.
+This practice directly intersects with stone commemoration: the stone itself could become a permanent repository for the spiritual power of the warrior's head.
+The severed head motif appears so consistently across Celtic art that it clearly held deep symbolic meaning, representing the ultimate victory of the warrior over his enemies and the absorption of their strength.

 Direct Evidence for Warrior Commemorations in Stone